 A miner is a node in the network who collects transactions and works to organize them into blocks.
-Whenever transactions are made, miner nodes receive and verify the transactions, add them to the memory pool and begin assembling them into a block of multiple transactions.
+Whenever transactions are made, all network nodes receive and verify their validity.
+Then, miner nodes gather these transactions from the memory pool and begin assembling them into a block (candidate block).

 The first step in a process of mining a block is to hash each transaction in the memory pool.